 Environmental art has become somewhat of a movement.
 It often is designed to shine the light on environmental issues.
 However, its origins are found in Palaeolithic cave paintings which depicted aspects of nature.

-Not only were the cave paintings showcasing nature, they incorporated nature.
+Not only were the cave paintings showcasing nature, but they also incorporated nature.
 The pigments used were made from natural sources like plants and rocks.

 Skip ahead to the Romanticism era that began in the late 18th century.
 This period celebrated the awe and wonder of nature, usually in the form of landscape paintings.